-The 2020 Hyundai Venue is set start arriving at dealers in the fourth quarter of this year.
-We’d expect to start seeing it around October, as new and redesigned models are often among the first models to roll out for the next model year.
+The 2020 Hyundai Venue is set to go on sale in the fourth quarter of 2019.
+We expect to start seeing it around October, as new and redesigned models are often among the first models to roll out for the next model year.

 Hyundai Venue engine

 The 2020 Hyundai Venue is powered by an updated version of the automaker’s 1.6-liter 4-cylinder engine making 121 horsepower.
 It’s matched with a 6-speed manual transmission in the Venue SE or a continuously variable automatic transmission in the Venue SEL.

 Hyundai Venue fuel economy

 Official EPA figures have yet to be announced, but Hyundai says internal testing suggests city/highway combined fuel economy of 33 mpg.
 That’s right in line with the Nissan Kicks.